nickl111/beerlogger/readme.md

 This is the DIY part!
 Here's the circuit diagram:
 ![Schematic](docs/schematic.png "Braubonnet Schematic")

+The Pi part is illustrative only.
+Which pins you connect up to will probably depend on how accessible they are physically but the ones I am using for this version are 12, 13 and 16 for Red, Orange and Green LEDs respectively and 22 for the comparator output (GPIO/BCM numbers).
+The 1-wire pin is 4 but that is non-negotiable.

-I've substituted some parts that were missing or broken in Eagle so don't pay attention to the names on the diagram.
+I've substituted some parts that were missing or broken in Eagle so pay no attention to the names on the diagram.
 The actual part list is:

 | Name | Part | Value |
 | --- | --- | --- |